thunderbird/webext-docs/how-to/contacts.rst

     "HomePhone" : null
   })

 If the vCard had multiple email addresses or multiple home numbers, each next entry will now be exposed through the associated legacy property.
-This becomes even more obvious, when setting ``SecondEmail`` on a contact which does not yet have any email entries:
+This can lead to unexpected results, when setting ``SecondEmail`` on a contact which does not yet have any email entries:

 .. code-block:: javascript